Tuberculin Skin Testing Policy

 PLEASE NOTE: All Medical students are required to have a yearly tuberculin skin test (TST) or an IGRA test.
 It is the student’s responsibility to maintain yearly TB screening throughout his/her education at UMMS.

-If you have had a positive TST or IGRA result you will be notified and will be required to follow-up with Student Health and you might be referred to the Getchel Clinic which is a UMMHC clinic specializing in the treatment and evaluation of TB.”
+If you have had a new positive TST or IGRA result you will be notified and will be required to follow-up with Student Health and you might be referred to the Getchel Clinic which is a UMMHC clinic specializing in the treatment and evaluation of TB.”
 If it is determined that you have latent TB, it is required that you complete an annual symptom review form in lieu of a IGRA or TST.

 For all students travelling to a TB endemic area (contact SHS for a list of these countries) a TST between 8-10 weeks after return to the U.S. is recommended.
 It is the student’s responsibility to notify Student Health upon their return to arrange.

 Students born outside the U.S. who have received BCG vaccine are required to meet the TST requirement as noted above.
 Generally, individuals who receive a BCG vaccination usually stop having a positive TST reaction after 5-10 years (even when tested with a 2-Step TST).
 Consequently, an individual who received BCG in childhood who has a positive TST as an adult very likely has latent tuberculosis infection, it is recommended in these cases to check an IGRA test to verify, and to discuss recommended treatment options with a provider.

 Please visit the Student Health Website for additional information and/or forms.

 Applicability: All enrolled students

 Date Revised: June 2, 2015 (SHS)